norman/friendly_id/README.md

 [Guide](http://rubydoc.info/github/norman/friendly_id/master/file/Guide.rdoc),
 which compiles the top-level RDocs into one outlined document.

-You might also want to watch Ryan Bates's [Railscast on FriendlyId](http://railscasts.com/episodes/314-pretty-urls-with-friendlyid).
+You might also want to watch Ryan Bates's [Railscast on FriendlyId](http://railscasts.com/episodes/314-pretty-urls-with-friendlyid), which is now somewhat outdated but still mostly relevant.

 ## Rails Quickstart